 Praise for Splendid Intelligence:

-"Cathy Curtis has written a complex, nuanced and deeply perceptive portrait of a woman who eschewed the de rigeur political positions of feminism that characterized her time but but all the same spoke from a deeply independent-minded vision of women's place in the world.
+"Cathy Curtis has written a complex, nuanced and deeply perceptive portrait of a woman who eschewed the de rigeur political positions of feminism that characterized her time but all the same spoke from a deeply independent-minded vision of women's place in the world.
 Curtis has given Hardwick—too often viewed as an appendage to Lowell and a minor figure on the literary stage—the staure, humanity, and writerly amplitude she deserves." —Daphne Merkin, author of The Fame Lunches

 "The fearless critic finally escapes the shadow of her husband Robert Lowell in Cathy Curtis's sensitive biography. . . .
 Certainly other biographers of Hardwick will rely on Curtis's groundbreaking work, and, hopefully, make the case for her rightful inclusion among the important women writers of the 20th century."Elaine Showalter, The Spectator